 The folk pattern looks perfect on the mixer.
 I spent a good evening looking through patterns online trying to find something that worked for me.

-You’ll never catch me with a chevron pattern, and I sure as sh*t wasn’t going to do something stupid with the cookie monster peering out over the controls, so I started with my favourite pattern from last year – Otomi.
+You’ll never catch me with a chevron pattern, so I started with my favourite pattern from last year – Otomi.
 You can see my DIY Otomi Chargers // here //.

 I didn’t want to do Otomi again, but I did want a complex interplay between the various elements in the pattern and the potential for colour.
 One click lead to four clicks, which brought me to a wonderful folk pattern.